yeastplume/aloevera/docs/readme.md

 In a nutshell, Aloevera:

-* **Transforms** the output of modern image editors into assembly formats that can be included and used in your X16 projects.
+* **Transforms** the output of modern image editors into formats that can be included and used in your X16 projects.
 * **Validates** your source image data, ensuring it's been set up in a manner that can be properly translated into your target VERA display modes/and pixel depth (and informs you what the issue is when your data is incorrect)
 * **Integrates** into your project's build workflow as a simple command-line tool.
 If your build is set up correctly, you should be able to make changes directly in your image editor and have them show up instantly on the next run of your program.